jonyoung123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that set permission to a file script that sets the mode of a file to executable script that sets the mode of a file to the mode of anothers
+script that set permission to a file script that sets the mode of a file to executable script that sets the mode of a file to the mode of anothers script that adds execute permission to all sub directories